-After your 30-day trial, you'll be billed every month based on the number of user accounts in your Octopus instance.
-You're billed each month on the same day of the month as the day your trial expires.
-You can set a limit on the maximum number of users that can be added to your instance, to prevent accidentally going past your budget.
+After your 30 day trial, you'll be billed every month based on the number of deployment targets in your Octopus instance.
+You're billed each month on the same day of the month as the day your trial expired.
+You can set a limit on the maximum number of deployment targets that can be added to your instance to prevent accidentally going over your budget.

 Before the end of your trial, we'll email you to remind you to enter your payment details.
-We accept credit card or PayPal.
+We accept all major credit cards.

 Do you support annual billing?

 Yes, we even offer a discount for paying annually.

 Octopus Cloud is hosted in the following Azure regions: